phosxd/Any-JSON/README.md

 - Rect2, Rect2i
 - AABB
 - Basis
-- Transform2D
-- Transform3D
+- Transform2D, Transform3D
 - Projection

 As of Godot 4.5 this is almost every `Variant.Type` available in GDScript that isn't run-time exclusive (like `RID`).
 If new types are added to GDScript you can add your own handler by extending `A2JTypeHandler` & adding an instance of the handler to `A2J.type_handlers`.

+**Note:**
-**Note:** Most packed array types are converted to hexadecimal strings, so they will not be human readable.
-This might change in the future.
+Packed array types are converted to a long hexadecimal string, so they will not be human readable.
+The only exceptions are `PackedColorArray` (array of color hex codes), & `PackedStringArray` (array of strings).

 Here are the types that will never be supported & their reasons:
 - Signal: signals are too complex due to all the moving parts & references.
 On top of that, there is no use case that comes to mind where saving this to disk would be useful.